pinchenchen/pinchenchen/NLP_Robust NLI Models/README.md

 | :--- | :--- |
 | **Baseline (BERT-base)** | ~88.50% |
 | **Weighted Ensemble (Final)** | **89.90%** |

+## Code Structure

+- **`run.py`**: The main entry point for training and evaluation loops.
+Handles argument parsing for different model configurations.
+- **`ensemble_simple.py`**: Implements the weighted ensemble logic.
+It loads probability distributions from multiple checkpoints and computes the optimal weighted average.
+- **`filter_hard_data.py`**: A utility script used to preprocess the validation set, splitting it into "Easy" (heuristic-solvable) and "Hard" (requires reasoning) subsets for rigorous evaluation.

 ## Tech Stack
 - **Python**